AI Workshop: learn to build apps with AI →

 Optimization: How to analyze the Next.js app bundles

-Next provides us a way to analyze the code bundles that are generated.
+Next.js provides us with a way to analyze the code bundles that are generated.

 Open the package.json file of the app and in the scripts section add those 3 new commands: